|

 and weaponry.
 Also presents the origins and motivations of these powerful and unscrupulous

-men together their social, political and military history.
+men together WITH their social, political and military history.
 Lavishly illustrated; 64 pages.

 Shipping Location